The Average College Student Credit Card Debt — and How to Tackle It

-With all the news surrounding ballooning average student loan debt, you may be wary of taking on more student loans.
+With all the news about the ballooning average student loan debt, you may be wary of taking on more student loans.
 That said, with student loan interest rates being a fraction of credit card interest, it's an alternative worth considering.

 If you've maxed out your federal student loans, you still don't need to turn to credit cards for daily expenses.
 Instead, you can look to private student loans to help cover them.

-If you're planning to use a credit card to build credit, you could consider a credit builder loan instead.
-With a credit builder loan, a lender deposits the borrowed cash into a bank account it controls and doesn't release the funds until the borrower pays the loan in full.
+If you're planning to use a credit card to start building credit, you could consider a credit-builder loan instead.
+With a credit-builder loan, a lender deposits cash into a bank account it controls and doesn't release the funds until the borrower pays the loan in full.

-Because there is minimal risk to the lender, these loans are often one of the few ways people with no credit score can begin building credit.
+Because there’s minimal risk to the lender, these loans are often one of the few ways people with no credit score can start to earn good credit history.

-If your credit card debt has already become unruly, Tally can help with its line of credit1, which allows you to pay off your high-interest credit cards.
-Not only will qualifying applicants typically get a lower interest rate from Tally, but they’ll also make just one monthly payment, and Tally will distribute payments across the cards.
+Another option is the Tally† credit card repayment app, which allows you to pay off your high-interest credit cards.
+Not only will qualifying applicants typically get a lower interest rate from Tally, but they’ll also make just one monthly payment and Tally will distribute payments across the cards.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.